MohdRas/docker-beginner_to_pro/README.md

   - https://medium.com/@marco.lindner/kernkonzepte-container-vs-vms-images-container-docker-engine-3eb1e5ac8067

   - Bare Metal
     - running applications directly on hardware/host itself.
-      - Challenges

 	- slow start up & shut down speed ( in minutes)
 	- **Dependency hell**
 			- Both applications share the same binaries/libraries.
 Issue if both applications need different dependencies or some dependecies are not compatible with each other.
 This is known as **dependency hell**.

 					|----------------------------------------------------------------------------|                                                                            |